Syr7-s/Kubernetes/Kubernetes For Java Developers/6 - Deployment Pipelines.md

   imagePullPolicy: Always
   ```

 * We have ImagePullPolicy.
 It says always.
-Well, when I'm building with Skaffold, I don't really want to push the image and pull the image because that really adds up to my overall development cycle.
+Well, when I'm building with Skaffold, I don't really want to push the image and pull the image because that really adds up to my overall development cycle.,

   ```yaml
   apiVersion: skaffold/v1beta2